sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-manual-publication.md

 * Bank reconciliation issues
 * Idle assets

-Each observation should explain:

-* Nature of irregularity
-* Audit evidence
-* Applicable rule
-* Suggested audit paragraph
+Each observation should explain the nature of the irregularity, audit evidence required, applicable rules, and suggested audit paragraph structure.

 ---

 # Chapter 11 — Audit Reporting

-This chapter focuses on communication.
+This chapter focuses on communication:

-Topics include:

 * Draft Inspection Report
 * Exit Conference